mhartzel/ffcommander/README.md

 - Display the commandlines that FFcommander creates for FFmpeg to learn how FFmpeg coomandline works (**-print**).

+# Dependencies
+FFmpeg 4, ImageMagick 7 (or any later version of these programs).
+Go - language version 1.16 or later is needed for building the source code.

 # Program installation
-FFcommander source code does not have any external dependencies so building the program is very easy (just one command).
-First install a couple of programs from your distros repo.
+FFcommander source code does not have any dependencies but it needs FFmpeg and ImageMagick to process files.
+ImageMagick is only needed when processing subtitles with the -sp option.

-- Install FFmpeg, Imagemagick, git, and the go - language compiler:
+# Installation for Manjaro / Arch Linux
+- Install programs: **sudo pacman -S ffmpeg imagemagick**

+You can either use the binary version of FFcommander or build it yourself from source.

+## Option 1 use binary release:
+- Download FFcommander binary: **wget -c https://github.com/mhartzel/ffcommander/blob/master/binary_release/ffcommander.tgz**
+- Unpack binary: **tar xzf ffcommander.tgz**
+- Copy the executable to /usr/bin/: **sudo cp ffcommander /usr/bin/**

+## Option 2 build from source:
-- Arch or Manjaro: **pacman -S ffmpeg imagemagick go go-tools**
+- Install build tools: **sudo pacman -S git go go-tools**
-- Ubuntu: **apt-get install ffmpeg imagemagick golang**

-- Get the source code: **git clone https://github.com/mhartzel/ffcommander.git/**
+- Get source code: **git clone https://github.com/mhartzel/ffcommander.git/**
-- Go to source directory: **cd ffcommander.git/**
+- Go to source directory: **cd ffcommander**
 - Build the program: **go build ffcommander.go**
+- Copy the executable to /usr/bin/: **sudo cp ffcommander /usr/bin/**

+# Installation for Ubuntu 20.04
+We need to build ImageMagick from source since ImageMagick version 7 is not available in Ubuntu repo.
+Only the older version 6 is avaible at this time (Ubuntu versions 20.04, 20.10, 21.04, 21.10).
+The imei script (https://github.com/SoftCreatR/imei/) makes building ImageMagick very easy.

+- Remove previous installation of ImageMagick 6: **sudo apt remove imagemagick**
+- Install programs and build tools: **sudo apt install git ffmpeg build-essential**
+- Download FFcommander binary: **wget -c https://github.com/mhartzel/ffcommander/blob/master/binary_release/ffcommander.tgz**
+- Unpack binary: **tar xzf ffcommander.tgz**
-- Copy the executable: **ffcommander** to some directory in your path for example: **sudo cp ffcommander /usr/bin/**
+- Copy the executable to /usr/bin/: **sudo cp ffcommander /usr/bin/**

+Then get the imei build script and build ImageMagick.
+- Get the build-script: **git clone https://github.com/SoftCreatR/imei**
+- Go to source directory: **cd imei**
+- Make script executable: **chmod +x imei.sh**
+- Start the build-script: **sudo ./imei.sh**

 # Manpage installation
 - The man page has exactly the same text as the **README.md** included in the git repository.
 However if you want to install the man page in your system then do the following: